-The descriptors for the 3D2 Framework were developed so higher education lecturers and educators could recognise their current educational practice and derive inspiration for development in a series of aspects in each of the dimensions and stages.
-These descriptors were arrived through a conversational process, involving the project partners and a group of educational developers and teachers interested in OEP in Belgium and Ireland.
+The descriptors for the 3D Framework were developed so higher education lecturers and educators could recognise their current educational practice and derive inspiration for development in a series of aspects in each of the dimensions and stages.
+These descriptors were arrived through a conversational process, involving the project partners and a group of educational developers and teachers interested in OEP who participated in the first two multiplier event of the project (Hasselt, 30th April 2019; Limerick, November 19th 2019).